 Most of the Mesozoic stromatoporoids with intramural spicules are related to the Milleporellidae.
-Dehornella crustans Hudson 1960 acts as a good representative of Late Jurassic/Early Cretaceous spicule-bearing stromatoporoids with an axinellidarrangement of styles.
-Beside the Milleporellidae plumose the Actinostromatomariicae (Actinostromarianina lecompti Hudson 1960) exhibit subtylostyle plumose arranged spicules in some samples.
-Other Mesozoic stromatoporoids are classified as Haplosclerida (Stromatoacervochalina turnseki Reitner For comparison, modern coralline demosponges 1992). with a stromatoporoid grade of basal skeleton are related to the Agelasidae (Astrosclera willeyana Lister 1900) or to the Haplosclerida (Calcifibrospongia actinostromarioides Hartman 1979) (for details see Reitner (1992); Wood (1987); Wood & Reitner (1986); Wörheide (1998)).
-Reitner (1992) regarded the Agelasida as a sister group to the Halichondrida, which emphasises the demosponge affinity of the specimen described in this paper.
+Dehornella crustans Hudson 1960 acts as a good representative of Late Jurassic/Early Cretaceous spiculebearing stromatoporoids, with an axinellid-plumose arrangement of styles.
+Beside the Milleporellidae, the Actinostromatomariicae (Actinostromarianina lecompti Hudson 1960) exhibit sub-tylostyle plumose arranged spicules in some samples.
+Other Mesozoic stromatoporoids are classified as Haplosclerida (Stromatoacervochalina turnseki Reitner 1992).
+For comparison, modern coralline demosponges with a stromatoporoid grade of basal skeleton are related to the Agelasidae (Astrosclera willeyana Lister 1900) or Haplosclerida (Calcifibrospongia actinostromarioides Hartman 1979) (for details see Reitner 1992; Wood 1987; Wood & Reitner 1986; Wörheide 1998).
+Reitner (1992) regarded the Agelasida as a sister group to the Halichondrida, which emphasizes the demosponge affinity of the specimen described in this paper.